Dr. Rose Recommends for Healthy & Safe Travel

 Several regimens are available for the outpatient treatment of uncomplicated PID:

-A single 2-gm dose of azithromycin.
-This has the advantage of simplicity, and is useful when competent medical care is not readilyonce weekly x 2 doses. available, but may cause significant GI upset.
+- A single 2-gm dose of azithromycin.
+This has the advantage of simplicity, and is useful when competent medical care is not readily available.
+A 2g dose of azithromycinonce weekly x 2 doses is also recommended but may cause significant GI upset.

 Note: Fluorquinolones remain effective for chlamydia, a cause of PID, and are also first-line treatment for urinary tract infections (UTI), which can mimic PID.
 Fluoroquinolones should no longer be used to treat gonorrhea.